GreenH47/FIT_STUDY_NOTE/FIT5136/readme.md

 ## question 6 etheic
 > Having completed a few features with tight schedules, your talent had finally been recognised by the founders of SmartComputing with good recommendations from your team leader.
-> One week before the project deadline, the Chief Technical Officer (CTO) called your team leader into her office and showed him a piece of functionality implemented in the latest version of a competitor’s software, Noodle.
+> One week before the project deadline, the ==Chief Technical Officer (CTO)== called ==your team leader== into her office and showed him a piece of functionality implemented in the latest version of a competitor’s software, Noodle.
 The CTO said, “This is a feature we must have!
 Please ask the team to implement it by the end of the week so that we can demo the feature to the university.”
 > You were asked by your team leader to start designing it.
 After thinking for a couple of hours, you came to the conclusion that Poodle 2 was so different from Noodle that this feature simply didn’t make sense for Poodle 2.
-Moreover, it was not only difficult to implement, it would also make the system less reliable.
-You went back to the team leader to discuss these issues with him.
-The team leader then had a meeting with the CTO and explained your concerns to her.
+Moreover, it was not only difficult to implement, it would also make the system less reliable. ==You went back to the team leader to discuss these issues with him.
+The team leader then had a meeting with the CTO and explained your concerns to her (good).==
 > After hearing the team leader’s explanation, the CTO was still adamant about including the feature in Poodle 2.
-To convince the team leader that it was easy to implement, she showed him the source code of Noodle, which is free and open-source, and asked him to “just copy their code then you’re done!”
-The team leader went ahead, followed her suggestions and completed the implementation on time for the demo
+To convince the team leader that it was easy to implement, she showed him the ==source code of Noodle, which is free and open-source==, and asked him to ==“just copy their code then you’re done!”(bad illegal)== The team ==leader went ahead, followed her suggestions and completed the implementation on time for the demo==

 ### 6a ethical
 [==重点software Engineering Code of Ethic==](#==重点software%20Engineering%20Code%20of%20Ethic==)
 > What are the ethical and professional issues that arise with the behaviour of the CTO and the team leader in this situation?
 How would you evaluate their behaviours?
 In your answer, you must refer to the applicable parts of the Software Engineering code of ethics

 Team leader (and I) did the right thing initially because we try to raise the initial concerns with the CTO.
 We tried to adhere to the following clauses:
-+ 2.06 Identify, document, collect evidence and report to the employer promptly if, in their opinion, a project is likely to be problematic.
++ 2.06 Identify, document, collect evidence and report to the employer promptly if, in their opinion, a project is likely to be problematic.(报告问题)
-+ 3.10 Ensure adequate testing, debugging and review of software and related documents on which they work
++ 3.10 Ensure adequate testing, debugging and review of software and related documents on which they work （专业判断）

 However, after the initial meeting CTO as well as the team leader did not take care of the issue with free and open source software:
 + § “Open Source” doesn’t necessarily mean you can reuse portions of the code for your work.